Kumbaya-xyz/integrator-kit/README.md

 ## Provenance

-ABIs are extracted from Kumbaya contract build artifacts and verified against deployed bytecode on MegaETH testnet.
+ABIs are extracted from Kumbaya contract build artifacts and verified against deployed bytecode on MegaETH.

 ## Regenerating ABIs